-- Waste collection arrangements - Changes in waste collection arrangements and the requirements in the guidelines - Handling of NCW - How to ensure NCW is correctly handled and the relevant requirements in the guidelines - Record and report on noncompliant cases - Situations which require reporting to supervisors - Required information for reporting noncompliant cases
+Waste collection arrangements

+Changes in waste collection arrangements and the requirements in the guidelines

+Handling of NCW

+How to ensure NCW is correctly handled and the relevant requirements in the guidelines

+Record and report on non-compliant cases

+- Situations which require reporting to supervisors - Required information for reporting non-compliant cases

-- Handling of recyclables - How to ensure recyclables that increased significantly after implementation of MSW charging are properly handled - How to properly handle waste and items unsuitable for recycling that are mixed inside recycling bins
+Handling of recyclables

+- How to ensure recyclables that increased significantly after implementation of MSW charging are properly handled - How to properly handle waste and non-recyclables that are mixed inside recycling bins

-Annex V Arrangements for Provision of Designated Bags/ Designated Labels for Handling Waste in Common Areas
+Annex V: Arrangements for Provision of Designated Bags/ Designated Labels for Handling Waste in Common Areas

-According to the "polluter-pays" principle, in general, MSW charging arisen from handling waste in common areas should be apportioned equally among tenants.
-OCs/OOs and PMCs may refer to the following arrangements for provision of designated bags/ designated labels for handling waste in common areas and formulate an appropriate plan to apportion the expenditures among tenants.
+According to the "polluter-pays" principle, in general, MSW charging arisen from handling waste in common areas should be apportioned equally among households.
+OCs/OOs and PMCs may refer to the following arrangements for provision of designated bags/designated labels for handling waste in common areas and formulate an appropriate plan to apportion the expenditures among households.